-Step 1- Confirm the Charge
+Step 1- Confirm the Charge:

 A PVC pipe can build up electricity; rubbing the pipe is not a bad idea.
 In grounding a dust collection system, you have to rub a PVC pipe by using a microfiber cloth to demonstrate.
 Grounding the dust collection system against any static electrical build-up and possible discharge is necessary.
 You can confirm it by taking some pieces of paper.
-If the papers stand up to the pipe and attach with the pipe, it means the pipe can build up current.
+If the papers stand up to the pipe and attach to the pipe, it means the pipe can build up current.

-Step 2- Arrange the Required Tools
+Step 2- Arrange the Required Tools:

 - Ring Terminal Connectors

 In grounding a dust collecting system, you must purchase ring terminal connectors.
-These terminals should be the same sized as the wire.
+These terminals should be the same size as the wire.
 An 18 gauge ring terminal connector is best for grounding because it is easy to use and get.

 - Bare Copper Wire